envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which parts of the repository are scanned by secret scanning?
 (Choose two.)

-a) Entire git history on all branches in the repository
+a) GitHub Environment secrets

-b) Titles, descriptions and comments in open and closed historical issues
+b) GitHub Repository secrets

-c) GitHub Repository secrets
+c) Entire git history on all protected branches in the repository

-d) GitHub Environment secrets
+d) Titles, descriptions and comments in open and closed historical issues

-e) Entire git history on all protected branches in the repository
+e) Entire git history on all branches in the repository

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): E, D</span>

 Entire git history on all branches in the repository; Titles, descriptions and comments in open and closed historical issues